Illustration of team members on computer screen

 Communication is key…but, like, more than ever

 Good communication lies at the heart of a strong team culture.
 Remote teams need clear guidelines on how, when and where to communicate.
 Which platforms are used for emergency updates versus casual conversation?
 When are employees expected to turn off their notifications and focus, and during which hours do they need to be accessible?
 Where is the single-source-of-truth for workplace policies, documentation, or recorded meetings?
+For teams that communicate in multiple languages, tools that can translate Spanish to English audio can be particularly valuable.

 Communication etiquette is often extremely unique to each team, which is why its importance to pay it special attention.
 Clarity around communication helps create a strong team culture because it allows employees to engage with each their colleagues confidently and effectively.